Geeksound/Reaper_Scripts-Mariow/README.md

 ## Directory Structure
 <h3><em>- 'DOCUMENTATIONS'</em></h3>
 For better knowledge of Scripts &
-RECORDING-TRACK GUIDE ~as in PROTOOLS~
+RECORDING-TRACK GUIDE "as in PROTOOLS"

 - `Editing/`: Scripts for editing
 - `Field-Recorder_Workflow/`: